Insolvency proceedings and company liquidation are two of the alternatives that companies face in times of crisis.

 If the insolvency situation is paired with the fact that the company lacks sufficient assets to meet its debts and, therefore, will not be able to reach the terms of the agreement with its creditors, it is possible to include the application for the company’s liquidation along with the application for the insolvency proceeding.

 Dissolution and Liquidation Ordered by the Company

-The liquidation of a company in the framework of insolvency proceeding is, nevertheless, different from the orderly or extrajudicial dissolution and liquidation of the company.
-The latter may be agreed at any time by the General Shareholders’ Meeting if the company has sufficient liquidity or available assets to satisfy all its debts.
+The liquidation of a company in the framework of insolvency proceeding differs from the orderly or extrajudicial dissolution and liquidation of the company.
+The latter may be agreed at any time by the General Shareholders’ Meeting if the company has sufficient liquidity or assets to satisfy all its debts.

 However, directors of a company will have to request the dissolution of the company when:

 - The activity or activities constituting the corporate purpose of the company have ceased (the cessation of activity will be considered as such after a period of inactivity of more than one year)